Calisthenics Workout, Best Exercises and Benefits - Dr. Axe

 Calisthenics workout - Dr. Axe

 When it comes to your personal history, you probably first experienced calisthenics workouts in elementary school gym class in the form of sit-ups, push-ups, jumping jacks and other bodyweight exercises.
-Calisthenics, when performed vigorously, actually help people gain muscle and serves as an aerobic form of exercise at the same time.
-Talk about a timesaver.

 Speaking of that, with people’s time-crunched schedules, fitness programs seem to be largely focused on how to get the benefits of exercise in the least amount of time.
 (That’s right, one-minute workouts are a thing.)
-Packing a lot of exercise, including lots of bodyweight training, into a short amount of time, has become quite popular, as evident with CrossFit and Tabata workouts.

 These workouts all feature calisthenics to some degree.
-Now learn about the classic Calisthenics workout and exercises.
+Now learn about the classic calisthenics workout and exercises.

 What Is a Calisthenics Workout?

-Simply put, the calisthenics definition is using your bodyweight and gravity to perform exercises (some of which are pretty intense) using good form.
-What’s great is that it does not require a gym membership and could include various activities such as plyometric exercises, gymnastics, Pilates, running, squats, lunges for great legs, crunches, jumping and walking, just to name a few calisthenics workout ideas.
+What’s great is that it does not require a gym membership and could include various activities, such as plyometric exercises, gymnastics, Pilates, running, squats, lunges for great legs, crunches, jumping and walking, just to name a few calisthenics workout ideas.

 A more common term for calisthenics today is bodyweight training.
-Regardless of what you call it, this type of training can be the core of a fitness plan or used in conjunction with other training programs, including cardio workouts, HIIT workouts, marathon or triathlon training, weight training, even yoga.
-Mixing it up is a great way to ensure that you are working all of your muscles and can provide a healthier way to fitness.
+Regardless of what you call it, this type of training can be the core of a fitness plan or used in conjunction with other training programs, including cardio workouts, HIIT workouts, marathon or triathlon training, weight training, and even yoga.

-Calisthenics has been around for a very long time originating from the ancient Greek words kálos, which means “beauty,” and sthénos, meaning “strength.”
-It is defined as the use of body weight and “qualities of inertia” to help develop the physique.
-It may have been named after the Greek historian, Callisthenes, who was tutored by Alexander the Great.
+Calisthenics has been around for a very long time, originating from the ancient Greek words kálos, which means “beauty,” and sthénos, meaning “strength.”
+It is defined as the use of bodyweight and “qualities of inertia” to help develop the physique.

 Best Calisthenics Exercises